-Practice Good Hygiene: Maintain personal hygiene by washing your hands with soap and water after using the toilet and before eating.
+Practice good hygiene: Maintain personal hygiene by washing your hands with soap and water after using the toilet and before eating.
 In the absence of water and soap, use hand sanitizers or disinfecting gel.

 Check Weather Forecasts: When possible, gather information about the weather forecast for the region you are trekking in.
-This can help you prepare for any adverse weather conditions and make informed decisions.
+This can help you prepare for adverse weather conditions and make informed decisions.

-Protect yourself from the Elements: In warm weather, protect yourself from sunburn and dehydration.
+Protect yourself from the elements.
+In warm weather, protect yourself from sunburn and dehydration.
 Wear a hat, apply sunscreen, and carry enough water to stay hydrated throughout the day.

 Navigation Tools: Carry a map, compass, and/or GPS device and know how to use them.
 These tools will help you stay on the right track and prevent getting lost, especially if you are trekking without a guide.

 Avoid Unnecessary Risks: Assess your abilities and choose trekking routes that match your skill level.
-Avoid taking overly long or difficult routes that may put your safety at risk.
+Avoid taking overly long or challenging routes that may put your safety at risk.
 Prioritize your well-being and make wise decisions along the way.

 Inform Guesthouses/Homestays: As far as possible, you can register yourself at guesthouses or homestays where you stay.
 Inform them of your trekking plans and itinerary.
 This is a safety measure, as they will know your whereabouts and can help in case of any concerns.